ctthang/kombit-service-net/README.md

 Sample .Net WCF service and consumer using STS.

 ## <a name=“introduction”></a>Introduction
 The following document describes how to configure the .Net-based sample service.
-This is a soap service that authenticates the caller with a token issued by an STS compliant with the KOMBIT Støttesystemer specification for STS.
+After completing this guide, the .Net-based sample service will be configured.
+This soap service authenticates the caller with a token issued by an STS compliant with the KOMBIT Støttesystemer specification for STS.
 The service has a simple ping method, that requires no input and which returns a statically configured text message.
-In the following, this service is also referred to as “user context”, because it is a service that is invoked with a user context.
-In the following, a “user system” refers to the caller of the service.
-This is because, in the KOMBIT Støttesystemer information model, a caller of a service is referred to as an “Anvendersystem”, and “user system” or “using system” are the best translations for this term.
-After completing this guide, the .Net-based sample service will be configured.
+In the following, an `Anvendersystem` is also referred to as a `service consumer` because an `Anvendersystem` consumes services.
 Setting up the .Net-based service in IIS is outside the scope of this document.
 This is described in the document “All_guideline_setup sites IIS.docx”.
 It is assumed that the reader is a .Net-developer knowledgeable in the following technologies used to develop this .Net-based sample.
 This includes:

 * C#* Microsoft.Net framework v4.5* Microsoft Windows Server Operating System* Microsoft Internet Information Systems (IIS)* X509v3 Certificates* Windows Communications Foundation (WCF)* SOAP protocol* WS-Trust XML protocol